microsoft/STL/README.md

   + Select "Add python.exe to PATH" if you want to follow the instructions below that invoke `python`.
     Otherwise, you should be familiar with alternative methods.

-*Note 1:* The STL and the compiler ship together, and we frequently need the latest compiler fixes and features, so the last production release of the compiler is too old.
+*Note 1:* The STL and the compiler ship together, and we frequently need recently implemented compiler fixes and features, so the Latest build tools (i.e. latest production) are too old.
+Because the Insiders IDE supports having the Latest and Preview build tools installed simultaneously, you need to ensure that you're using the Preview build tools.
+If you build with the IDE, we've arranged for this to happen automatically.
+If you build with the Command Prompt, you need to pass `-vcvars_ver=preview` as explained below.
+For more info, read the [C++ Team Blog post][preview] that announced this release process.

 *Note 2:* The x64/x86 build tools are usually sufficient.
 You'll need the ARM64/ARM64EC build tools if you're working with architecture-sensitive code.